jaredflake/jaredflake.github.io/_pages/teaching.md

 Dive, Dissect and Decide with Big Business Data (ACCT 6640) - 2020, 2021, 2022

 * Developed and taught a statistics review
-* Taught an introduction to web scraping in Python to calculate 10-K readability measure (fog) as in Li (2008)
+* Taught an introduction to web scraping in Python to calculate 10-K readability as in Li (2008)

 Financial Accounting Standards and Theory (ACCT 3301) - 2020, 2021